nvi-inc/fs-vgos/fs-vgos.md

     Cygnus A             20:00
        Cas A             23:30

+> This is KPGO specific:
+>
+> verify Az and El for source are acceptable
+>
+>     antenna=operate
+>
+> If not, try a different source first.

 > This following information is site specific.

->
-> Local apparent sidereal time (L.A.S.T) is displayed in the antenna
-> monitor window (monan) at GGAO and KPGO.
-Cas A is always up at GGAO and
-> Westford, but another source may be more appropriate at times.
+Local apparent sidereal time (L.A.S.T) is displayed in the antenna monitor window (monan) at GGAO and KPGO.
+Cas A is always up at GGAO and Westford, but another source may be more appropriate at times.

 Set mode and attenuators
 ------------------------